Kaioga5/bedrock-wiki/docs/guide/custom-entity.md

 -   `is_summonable` : Whether it can be summoned using the `/summon` command.
 -   `is_spawnable` : Whether it can spawn in the world using a spawn egg or spawn rules.
--   `is_experimental`: Whether the entity is experimental (if so it can only be added to Experimental Worlds).

 We recommend leaving the settings as they are here as any changes will make it harder to test your entity in game.